usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 A profile may combine more than one invocation.

-An invocation is bound to a single catalog or profile.
-If bound to a profile, the semantics of resolution for an invocation are the same as they are when bound to a catalog, except the designated profile is considered as resolved.
+An invocation is bound to a single catalog or profile, its "resource".
+If bound to a profile, it is *implicitly* resolved according to these same rules.
+Because profiles must be bound to either catalogs, or profiles, this means that (ipso facto) all profiles capable of finite resolution, resolve eventually to catalogs.

+If an OSCAL profile includes, directly or indirectly, any invocations of itself as a resource, such invocations are inoperable.
+Such circular reference is an error. *(Sch.?
+Fallback behavior: ignore circular calls.)*  Because circular references are defined as inoperable, in the real world all profiles will be finite.

-An invocation can identify controls for inclusion in either of two ways.
-Either it can indicate specific controls (and subcontrols) by their IDs via explicit "calls", or it can indicate that all controls from the catalog (or upstream profile) should be included.
+An invocation can identify controls (as given in and by the resource) for inclusion in either of two ways.
+The first method is by an explicit "call" using the ID of the desired control or subcontrol.

+Alternatively, an invocation can stipulate that all controls from the catalog (or upstream profile) should be included, except as modified by exclusion.

 An invocation can also designate controls or subcontrols to be excluded.
 Ordinarily this will only be done when all controls (or all subcontrols, as applicable) have been included.